Cap-go/CLI/README.md

 * `--no-key` Ignore signing key and send clear update.
 * `--no-code-check` Ignore checking if notifyAppReady() is called in source code and index present in root folder.
 * `--display-iv-session` Show in the console the IV and session key used to encrypt the update.
-* `--tus` Upload the bundle using TUS protocol.
 * `--bundle <bundle>` Bundle version number of the bundle to upload.
 * `--min-update-version <minUpdateVersion>` Minimal version required to update to this version.
 Used only if the disable auto update is set to metadata in channel.
 * `--auto-min-update-version` Set the min update version based on native packages.
 * `--ignore-metadata-check` Ignores the metadata (node_modules) check when uploading.
 * `--ignore-checksum-check` Ignores the checksum check when uploading.
 * `--timeout <timeout>` Timeout for the upload process in seconds.
-* `--ignore-partial` Does not upload partial files to S3.
+* `--partial` Does not upload partial files to Capgo cloud.
+* `--tus` Upload the bundle using tus protocol.
+* `--multipart` Uses multipart protocol to upload data to S3, Deprecated, use TUS instead.
 * `--encrypted-checksum <encryptedChecksum>` An encrypted checksum (signature).
 Used only when uploading an external bundle.

 > ⭐️ External option helps to unlock 2 cases: corporate with privacy concern, don't send the code to a third part and app bigger than 200 MB.
 With this setting, Capgo store only the link to the zip and sends the link to all apps.